Matthew Piper–Graphic Design

 Work History cont'd.

-I am a graphic designer with twenty years experience of working in television.
+I am a graphic designer with more than twenty years experience of working in television.

 I began my career working for Yorkshire Television in Leeds.
 Two years later I moved to London and after a winter with the Weather Channel I took a job at Sky as a designer and director on the Sky One team, where I worked for three years.
 I then spent five years working for two broadcast design agencies - Kemistry and BDA - on a range of projects for clients in the UK and abroad.
-For the past ten years I have designed for the BBC’s portfolio of channels and programming.
+For the twelve years since then I have designed for the BBC’s portfolio of channels and platforms - as well as creating work for other broadcasters.

 Some of the clients and companies I have worked for are: